Patricia Nell Warren: Politics and activism

 Between 1996 and 1999, Warren was appointed as a commissioner of education in the Los Angeles Unified School District, serving on the Gay & Lesbian Education Commission and later the Human Relations Education Commission.

 In 2000, Warren was involved in another landmark court case, Ashcroft v.
 ACLU, which successfully challenged the Child Online Protection Act which attempted to prohibit communications deemed "harmful to minors."

 In 2006, Warren hired veteran political consultant Neal Zaslavsky and announced her candidacy for City Council in West Hollywood, CA. Warren was unsuccessful in her run.

 Late life and memorial

-Warren died on February 9, 2019, at the age of 82 at UCLA Medical Center in Santa Monica after almost a three-year battle with lung cancer.
+Warren died of lung cancer on February 9, 2019, at the age of 82 at UCLA Medical Center in Santa Monica after an almost three-year illness.